arnavvvvv/Wisconsin_File_System/README.md

 Let's Get Building!

 Right now, your filesystem doesn't do anything.
 The wfs.c file is just a skeleton.
-Every FUSE operation you try (like ls, mkdir, touch) will fail because its function stub just returns -ENOSYS (Function Not Implemented).
+Your first goal would be to successfully mount the filesystem by imlementing certain function stubs.
+Thereafter, every FUSE operation you try (like ls, mkdir, touch) will fail because its function stub just returns -ENOSYS (Function Not Implemented) and you will proceed to implement them.

-Your job is to implement these functions, one part at a time.
+Your job is to implement all of these functions, one part at a time.

 **[Part 1 - FILE IT UP!
 (Fuse Operations)](instructions/01_File_it_Up.md)**